 We saw an example of it leading up to this.

-Remember, this this summit wasn't supposed to happen.
+Remember, this summit wasn't supposed to happen.

 It was canceled by President Trump.

-It Sent a letter, and everybody mocked the letter and said, Ah, it's a failure, and there go the Nobel Peace Prizes.
+It sent a letter, and everybody mocked the letter and said, ah, it's a failure, and there go the Nobel Peace Prizes.

-But by doing that, walking away originally when North Korea was was saying some pretty hostile things, that got them back to the table.
+But by doing that, walking away originally when North Korea was saying some pretty hostile things, that got them back to the table.

 Now here they are at this summit.

-Stay right there.
+So again, stay right there.

 Joe Concha.